openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

 paragraph of the email.
 Each tag indicates some property of the patch in an easily machine-parseable manner.

+Please don't wrap a tag across multiple lines.
+If necessary, it's OK to have a tag extend beyond the customary maximum width of a commit message.

 Examples of common tags follow.

 ``Signed-off-by: Author Name <author.name@email.address...>``